William Loftus (British Army officer)

-General William Loftus (1752 – 15 July 1831) was a British Army officer and Member of Parliament.
+General William Loftus (1751 – 15 July 1831) was a British Army officer and Member of Parliament.

 Early life and career

-Loftus was born at Raynham in Norfolk early in 1752 and was later christened at St. Patrick's Cathedral in Dublin where his ancestor Archbishop Adam Loftus is buried.
+Loftus was born at Raynham Hall in Norfolk in 1751, and was later christened at St. Patrick's Cathedral in Dublin where his ancestor Archbishop Adam Loftus is buried.
 Loftus was the second son of Captain Henry Loftus, by his wife Diana, daughter of William Bullock of Sturston Hall in Norfolk.
 When Loftus was eighteen, his father purchased a commission for him in Ireland in the 17th Regiment of (Light) Dragoons, which was deployed to North America in 1775, where he saw action in the American War of Independence before returning to Ireland almost three years later.

 Loftus was promoted to major-general in 1796, lieutenant-general in 1803 and full general in 1813.
 He served as Governor of Dumbarton Castle from 1807 to 1810 and as Lieutenant of the Tower of London from 1810, and from 1821, Colonel of the 2nd Dragoon Guards (Queen's Bays) until his death.

 Loftus died peacefully at his house in Wimpole Street on 15 July 1831 and was buried eight days later alongside his second wife Lady Elizabeth Loftus in the Townshend family vault at Raynham Hall.